cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 Calling modules MAY atomically execute appropriate application timeout-handling logic in conjunction with calling `timeoutPacket`.

-In the case of an unordered channel, `timeoutPacket` checks the absence of the receipt key (which will have been written if the packet was received).
-Unordered channels are expected to continue in the face of timed-out packets.
+The `timeoutPacket` checks the absence of the receipt key (which will have been written if the packet was received).
 We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

+###### Ante-Conditions

+The ante-conditions defines what MUST be accomplished before chain `A` can properly execute the `timeoutPacket` for the IBC v2 packet.

+- PacketReceipt MUST be empty.
+- PacketCommitment has not been cleared out yet.

+###### Error-Conditions

+The Error-Conditions defines the set of condition that MUST trigger an error.
+For the `acknowledgePacket` handler we can divide the source of errors in three main categories:

+- packetCommitment already clreared out
+- PacketReceipt is not empty
+- Unsuccessful payload execution

+###### Post-Conditions On Success

+The Post-Conditions on Success defines which state changes MUST have occurred if the `timeoutPacket` handler has been sucessfully executed.

+- All the application pointed in the payload have properly terminated the `onTimeoutPacket` callback execution, reverting the state changes occured in the `onSendPacket`.
+- The packetCommitment has been cleared out.

+###### Post-Conditions On Error

+The Post-Conditions on Error defines the states that Must be unchanged given an error occurred during the `onAcknowledgePacket` handler.

+- If one payload fail, then all state changes happened on the sucessfull `onTimeoutPacket` application callback execution MUST be reverted.
+Mmm Note that here we may get stucked if one onTimeoutPacket applications always fails.
+- The packetCommitment has not been cleared out

+###### Pseudo-Code

 ```typescript
 function timeoutPacket(